annaskoulikari/amazingmovies/README.md

 ## Quick Start

-Create a .env file and your MONGOURI and JWTSECRET.
+Create a .env file and your MONGOURI and JWTSECRET as well as your APIKEY from the [The Movie Database](https://www.themoviedb.org/).

 ```bash
 # Install dependencies for server